 Growing up just outside of Sacramento, California, in the foothills of the Sierra Nevada Mountains, Charles Smith began craving worldly travel at a young age due to his Welsh mother and French father.
-As soon as he had the chance, Charles decided to move to Denmark (for a lady friend he met in the states).
-While in Scandinavia, Charles spent the next nine years managing rock bands and concert tours throughout Europe, including the famed Danish duo, The Ravonettes.
-Wining and dining while on the road became a catalyst for his passion of wine, which ultimately triggered the career he has today.
+His wine journey began as a nomadic restaurant, spending winters in Palm Springs and summers in Lake Tahoe or Napa Valley from the ages of nineteen to twenty-nine.
+This period of his life became a catalyst for his passion for wine.
+In 1989 Charles decided to move to Denmark (for a lady friend he met in the states).
+While in Scandinavia, Charles spent the next nine years managing rock bands and concert tours throughout Europe, including the famed Danish duo, The Raveonettes.
+Wining, dining and hard partying while on the road ultimately triggered the career he has today.

 The Labels: Edgy, black and white wine labels have become synonymous with K Vintners & Wines of Substance.
 Easily distinguishable from a distance, in a sea of other wines, the “K label” has been a packaging coup from the first day it was released.
 This success is the result of the collaborative efforts of Charles Smith, providing the concept and Rikke Korff taking the concept and making it a creative reality.

 K Vintners: The key features of the K Vintners label include the very graphic stark black & white color language as well as the crafted and rough hand-drawn letters that more often than not find their way off the edge of the label.
 The hand drawn and individually hand placed letters are not only used on the larger and more prominent logos, but they are used everywhere, down to the alcohol % and the government warning.

 About Rikke Korff: The Label Designer and Friend